Does Australian oil refining really

 refining has no tariff protection and we don't propose any.
 Not

-level playing field, not regulatory distortions in our
+want a level playing field, not regulatory distortions in our

 Staying competitive requires strenuous efforts to improve